scot-taylor-ibm/compare-comply/index.md

   - Table extraction, which parses each cell in the table and associates metadata such as row and column headers
   - A feedback API and user interface that lets subject matter experts send corrections and suggestions to IBM data science teams for continuous improvements of models

-To get started with the service, see the [Getting started](/docs/services/compare-comply/getting-started.html) page.
+To get started with the service, see the [Getting started](/docs/services/compare-comply?topic=compare-comply-getting_started) page.

+## Health Insurance Portability and Accountability Act (HIPAA)
+{: #cnc-hipaa}

+US Health Insurance Portability and Accountability Act (HIPAA) support is available for Premium plans.
+See [Enabling EU and HIPAA supported settings](https://cloud.ibm.com/docs/account?topic=account-eu-hipaa-supported#eu-hipaa-supported) for more information.